loopwerk/Saga/README.md

 Inspiration for the API of Saga is very much owed to my favorite (but sadly long unmaintained) static site generator: [liquidluck](https://github.com/avelino/liquidluck).
 Its system of multiple readers and writers is really good and I wanted something similar.

 Thanks also goes to [Publish](https://github.com/JohnSundell/Publish), another static site generator written in Swift, for inspiring me towards custom strongly typed metadata.
 A huge thanks also for its metadata decoder, which was copied over shamelessly.

+You can read [this series of articles](https://www.loopwerk.io/articles/tag/saga/) discussing the inspiration behind the API.

 ## Websites using Saga